U-desu/ec/2024-07-27-English-Corner.md

    - The old memories.

 4. **Is there anything new you wanna learn or experience?
 Why?**
-   - HeExplore new hobbies or life style.
+   - Explore new hobbies or life style.
 ---

 Remember, the goal is to create an engaging and inclusive environment where everyone feels comfortable sharing their thoughts and experiences.
 Encourage open dialogue and active listening to make this English Corner a memorable one!